Deal with the devil

 Lucy Aylmer, Deputy Editor, looks into the nature of NHS contracts during the pandemic

-It has been revealed that dodgy contracts between the NHS and various tech firms were maintained in response to the pandemic.
-In turn, this has posed a significant threat to privacy infringement.
+Dodgy contracts that posed a threat to privacy infringement were established between the NHS and various tech firms in response to the pandemic.
 One firm that has found itself in hot water was Plantir, a CIA-backed firm that has long been persistent in lobbying the UK and NHS officials, which this time successfully culminated over diner and watermelon cocktails.
 Clearly a contract courtship was taking shape.